deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

-In order to analyze the images, labels and predictions provided in the :doc:`VisionData object </user-guide/vision/vision_data_class>`, they must be provided in deepchecks accepted format.
+In order to analyze the images, labels and predictions provided in the :doc:`VisionData object </user-guide/vision/vision_data_class>`, they must be provided the accepted deepchecks format.
 In this section we will describe the supported formats for each supported task type.

-The data formats are validated at the creation of the VisionData object based on the first batch of data.
-However, in addition to the automatic validations, it is also important to make sure visually that the data was provided in the correct format via the :func:`head <deepchecks.vision.VisionData.head>` functionality.
+The VisionData object automatically validates your data formats when initialized, using the first batch of data.
+However, in addition to the automatic validations, it is also important to make sure visually that the data was provided in the correct format via the :func:`head <deepchecks.vision.vision_data.VisionData.head>` functionality.

 .. note::
     In order to properly function, in addition for the data being in the correct format,